Table of Contents

 This differs from an experimental study, where the scientists are manipulating who is exposed to the treatment, intervention, etc., by having a control group, or those who are not exposed, and an experimental group, or those who are exposed to the intervention, treatment, etc. In the best studies, the groups are randomized, or chosen by chance.

-In the hierarchy of evidence, that is, which studies are deemed the most reliable, generally any evidence that comes from systematic reviews are considered the best.
+Any evidence derived from systematic reviews is considered the best in the hierarchy of evidence, which considers which studies are deemed the most reliable.
 Next would be any evidence that comes from randomized controlled trials.
 Cohort studies and case studies follow, in that order.

 Cohort studies and case studies are considered observational in design, whereas the randomized controlled trial would be an experimental study.